 HubNet is a technology that lets you use NetLogo to run participatory simulations in the classroom.
-In a participatory simulation, a whole class takes part in enacting the behavior of a system as each student controls a part of the system by using an individual device, such as a networked computer.
+In a participatory simulation, a whole class takes part in enacting the behavior of a system as each student controls a part of the system by using an individual device, such as a networked computer or TI-83+ calculator.

 For example, in the Gridlock simulation, each student controls a traffic light in a simulated city.
 The class as a whole tries to make traffic flow efficiently through the city.
-As the simulation runs, data is collected which can afterwards be analyzed on a computer.
+As the simulation runs, data is collected which can afterwards be analyzed on a computer or calculator.

 For more information on participatory simulations and their learning potential, please visit the Participatory Simulations Project web site.

 NetLogo is a programmable modeling environment.
 It comes with a large library of existing simulations, both participatory and traditional, that you can use and modify.
 Content areas include social science and economics, biology and medicine, physics and chemistry, and mathematics and computer science.
 You and your students can also use it to build your own simulations.
 For more about NetLogo, see the NetLogo Users Manual.